What do you do with your collection of karate belts?

-The kit comes with everything you need to hang it on the wall.
+The kit comes with everything you need to hang on the wall.

-This one is marketed as a Taekwondo martial arts belt display rack, but it can be used for any martial arts belts.
+This one is marketed as a Taekwondo belt display rack, but it can be used for any martial arts belt.
 Two sizes are offered — one that can hold 8 belts and one that can hold 10.

 The wooden belt rack includes pre-installed wall mounting brackets and elastic bands for securing the belts to the rack.
 It measures 18.5” wide by 30” tall.